-7 Games To Increase Your Kid’s Emotional Intelligence & Get Them To Understand Feelings
+The Best 7 Kid Games That Increase Emotional Intelligence & Get Kids To Understand Feelings

 Sharing With Duckie Deck

-As the name explicitly suggests, it’s an app that teaches your kid to share.
+As the name explicitly suggests, it’s a smartphone app that teaches your kid to share.
 With a duck.
-There are 6 available games that boost their memory, matching, and hand-eye coordination.
+There are six available games that boost their memory, matching, and hand-eye coordination.
 They can dole out digital watermelon wedges and apple slices to their animal buddies, but you need to be the one to remind them they “don’t make friends with salad.”

 Daniel Tiger’s Grr-ific Feelings

 Their favorite cat in a sweater lets your kid explore emotions like fear, frustration, and disappointment — mostly when you take the phone from their hands.
-Games like “The Drawing Easel,” where they can create pictures that represent their feelings, the “Feelings Photo Booth,” where they can identify DT friends like Katerina frowning (or O the Owl making his “O” face) and snap a photo of themselves expressing the emotion … no duck faces allowed.
+There are emotional intelligence games like “The Drawing Easel,” where they can create pictures that represent their feelings, the “Feelings Photo Booth,” where they can identify DT friends like Katerina frowning (or O the Owl making his “O” face) and snap a photo of themselves expressing the emotion … no duck faces allowed.

 Toca Pet Doctor

 It’s like an app version of Operation, except instead of an anatomically incorrect guy whose funny bone is acting up, there are animals your kid can patch up.
-Toca Pet asks them to bandage pets and show a little bedside manner, all in service of showing them about how others feel.
+Toca Pet asks them to bandage pets and show a little bedside manner, all in service of showing them about how others feel and demonstrating emotional intelligence.
 And, if your kid stop swinging the cat by its tail — bonus!

 Play dress up with a variety of wonderfully animated characters with different personalities: from giggling giraffe to a shy sheep.
 There are more than 100 outfits and props to choose from (disco sheep, anyone?), each one coaxing a different response.
 It also lets kids practice important skills like facial and body language recognition.
 Soon they’ll know when it is (and isn’t) wig time.